dataloop-ai/AutoML/README.md

 # ***ZazuML***

 This is an open-source AutoML project.
-The input to this program is a set of priorities represented by a blue dot in the image bellow.
+Currently this project contains a model finder, hyper-parameter tuner, and trial manager all wrapped up in one synchronious program.
+The input to this program is a set of priorities.
+The output is a trained model, with auto-optimized hyper parameters.

 ![model_space](./images/tetra4.jpeg)

+The tetrahedron in the image bellow represents a vector space where each model occupies a unique position with it's own advantages and short comings. *ZazuML* computes the minimal euclidean distance between your priorities and model architecture.

+## Under the hood

+pass

 ## Getting started